MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 Currently, passing end user authentication to a flow is not supported in Virtual Agent, but we have this feature on the Roadmap.

+### What is the cost involved in using Microsoft Flow Actions in Virtual Agent?

+A Flow license is per user.
+Users get Flow licenses automatically when they get a Bot license (which is based on number of sessions).
+There may be a limit for how many Bot Author (P2 Flow licenses) you can have based on the bracket of Bot license you purchased.

+Here is how the flow licensing works in the context of the bot license.
+If you have 10 bot authors in your organization:
+ - each of them gets a P2 Flow license
+ - every P2 license comes with 15K Flow "runs" per month Flow runs are "pooled" and the runs are anonymous - so the org actually gets 10x15K Flow runs any Flow can use.
+Now, this 10x15K is a big number to have for a month, and they can be used by any Flow anyone has created.
+The "1 min execution throttle" only applies to "auto-run" type of Flows and does not apply to Bot Flows.
+This throttle is only for the Flows that are set up to run automatically in a loop, like "every 1 min, check if there are new emails in my Inbox".

 ## Deployment